iacercalixto/iacercalixto.github.io/index.md

 # News

+* **May/2019** Paper accepted at ACL 2019 where we formulated and evaluated a latent variable model for multi-modal machine translation ([pre-print available here][acl2019_preprint] and code coming soon).

 * **Mar/2019** I have joined [Raquel Fernández][raquel]'s group in the University of Amsterdam.

 * **Feb/2019** I have received a [Marie Skłodowska-Curie Global Fellowship][msca]!